Skate Right, Skate Hard: The Best Skateboard Shoes In 2022

 A: Well, that’s up to you.
 You can find average life expectancies and all that good stuff, but it’s all about how much you use them, and how rough you are on your footwear.

-If you’re skating every single day (big up from us, respect) then you’re going to burn through them faster.
+If you’re skating every single day, then you’re going to burn through even the best shoes for skateboarding pretty fast.
 Even though they’re better for contact with the grip tape on your board, you still have to imagine that grinding against it for hours on end is going to begin to wear down the rubber.

 A good quality pair of skate shoes, ones that you use for about ten hours a week on your board, should be able to last you between three to five years.
 That means proper care, giving them a little rinse and scrub every now and again, and not letting bacterial growth eat away at the interior.
 Grab odor eaters, use the baking soda trick, but do not let them fall out of sorts.

-A: One way to keep them for longer is to ensure they’re properly protected.
-You’ll need to get a high-quality waterproof shoe spray to withstand unexpected puddles and rainfall that you endure before you’re able to get indoors.
+A: One way to make your skate shoes last longer is to ensure they’re properly protected.
+You’ll need to get a high-quality waterproof shoe spray to withstand unexpected puddles and rainfall that you'll undoubtedly endure from time to time before you’re able to get indoors.

 You should also be airing them out instead of letting them sit in a cubby.
-Well, ventilated areas are essential to preventing massive bacterial growth.
+After all, ventilated areas are essential to preventing bacterial growth.
 One of the most common reasons that you have to retire your skate shoes is that bacterial damage has burned through the insole, and then worked its way into the midsole.
-Combined with inevitable wear and tear from the bottom of your shoes versus grip tape and concrete, it’s not something you want.
+Combined with the inevitable wear and tear from the bottom of your shoes versus grip tape and concrete, it’s not something you want.